CMU-313/CMU-313.github.io/docs/projects/P1/index.md

 - Contain **at least 50 lines of non-import statement code** before you start translating it.
 Files like `src/api/index.js` and `src/controllers/admin.js` are not allowed.
 - **Not be a file that someone else has already picked**.
 We expect you to look through existing issues, if any, to avoid such duplication (thus, there is an incentive for you to start early!
 First come first serve).

 Title the task appropriately, as `Converting <file name> from JS to TS`, and mention the file name in the description as well.
 Once again refer to the [Github Exercise](/projects/P1/github) for the standards we are expecting.
-To prevent ambiguities between similarly-named files, be sure to include the **full file path** (`src/../...js`).
+To prevent ambiguities between similarly-named files, be sure to include the **full file path** (`src/../...js`) in the title and description.
 Then, assign yourself to the Issue by leaving a comment that says "I would like to work on this please!"

 You should soon see another comment by the github-actions bot informing you that you have been successfully assigned to this issue.